16 ways to get a cheap or free haircut

 Become a hair model

-You don't need to be the body double of Kate Moss or Brad Pitt to sign up for this hair modelling stuff – all that’s required is that you let whoever is doing your locks take charge, and don’t get too fussy about what you want.
+You don't need to be the body double of Kate Moss or Brad Pitt to sign up for this hair modelling stuff either.
+You just need to let whoever is doing your locks take charge, and not be too fussy about what you want.

-The deal is that hairdressers wanting to practice particularly adventurous haircuts will offer free cuts to anyone willing to be a guinea pig.
+The deal is that hairdressers wanting to practise adventurous styles will offer free haircuts to anyone willing to be a guinea pig.

-Keep an eye out for posters or leaflets in salons or just be bold and ask.
-He who dares wins and all!
+Keep an eye out for posters or leaflets in salons, or pop into some local hairdressers to ask.

 Opt for a dry cut

-For some, the whole process of getting a haircut is part-and-parcel of the deal.
-However, if you’re willing to compromise on the experience you can save a packet.
+For some, getting your hair washed is part-and-parcel of the haircut deal.
+However, if you go without the fancy shampoos and mini head massages, you can save yourself a packet.